 Description

-AgReserves Inc, Salt Lake City, Utah The largest producer of nuts in America, part of the Mormon welfare system.
+AgReserves Inc, Salt Lake City, Utah The largest producer of nuts in America, part of our welfare system.

 Beneficial Life Insurance Co.
 Assets exceeding $1.6 billion.